drBenway/pixi-vn-wiki/start/canvas-components.md

 Pixi’VN provides a set of canvas components.
 These components are based on [Pixi.js](https://pixijs.com/), a modern 2D rendering engine.

+**What is a sprite?** In computer graphics, a sprite is a two-dimensional bitmap that is integrated into a larger scene, most often in a 2D video game.

 ## Base Components

 The available components are: